mzakocs/HaraDB/README.md

 ## How To Use

-Until I get the package up onto NPM, the plugin must be installed manually:
+Until the package is put onto NPM, the plugin must be installed manually:

 1. Download or clone the github repo.
 2. Drag "haradb.js" file into your plugins directory in your haraka server.